Here are answers to a few of the questions I get asked now and again by potential translation and copywriting clients.

 I charge for the majority of translation projects by the word, and subtitling projects by the minute.

 But I normally work on an hourly or project rate for copywriting or editing projects, depending on exactly what you need my help with.

-Please get in touch for a totally no-strings-attached quote tailored to you.
+Otherwise, please get in touch for a totally no-strings-attached quote tailored to you.

 How does payment work?

-Until we get to know each other better, I’ll probably ask for a deposit to be paid before we get the ball rolling.
+Until we get to know each other better, I’ll ask for a deposit to be paid before we get the ball rolling.

 We’ll discuss all this over email once you’ve let me know the details of your project.